unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ## Overview

-[AWS Route53](https://aws.amazon.com/route53) provides tools to automate DNS configuration in order to reliably connect external user requests to infrastructure running in AWS.
-In addition to domain registration, it provides dynamic routing services, including latency-based routing, GeoDNS, Geoproximity, and Weighted Round Robin (WRR).
+[AWS Route 53](https://aws.amazon.com/route53) provides tools to automate DNS configuration in order to reliably connect external user requests to infrastructure running in AWS.
+In addition to domain registration, AWS provides dynamic routing services, including latency-based routing, GeoDNS, Geoproximity, and Weighted Round Robin (WRR).

-A core Route 53 functionality is the ability to configure [health checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-health-checks.html) which monitor the health of an application and can route incoming traffic to its healthy endpoints.
+A core Route 53 functionality is the ability to configure [health checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-health-checks.html) which monitor the health of an application and can route incoming traffic to healthy endpoints.

 ![](./images/route53-1.png)

-An automation procedure, such as DNS fail-over or service restart, can be initiated once the health check status drops below a certain threshold.
+An automation procedure, such as DNS fail-over or service restart, can be initiated by Route 53 once the health check status drops below a certain threshold.

 ![](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/how-health-checks-work.png)

 ### Geographic Distribution

-Health checks are executed from different parts of the world so that the outage and latency can be independently verified.
-The latency and connection times collected by the checkers will vary widely depending on the geographic proximity of the monitored endpoint to one of the AWS regions used for health checking.
+Route 53 executes health checks from different parts of the world so that outage and latency are independently verified.
+The latency and connection times collected by the checkers vary widely depending on the geographic proximity of the monitored endpoint to one of the AWS regions used for health checking.

 * us-east-1
 * us-west-1